AeroWidescreen/NFSCHDReflections/README.md

 - MirrorScale : Scales the resolution of the rearview mirror.
 - HDReflections : Reflection resolution will be increased based on the values set.
 - ImproveReflectionLOD : Increases the level of detail used in reflections.
-- ConsoleReflections : Replicates the look of console vehicle reflections.
+- XB360Reflections : Replicates the look of Xbox 360 reflections by adjusting geometry brightness and light visibility.
 - BrokenReflectionFix : Fixes misaligned vehicle reflections and other problems.
 - RestoreSkybox : Adds the skybox to reflections.
 - RealFrontEndReflections : Enables real-time vehicle reflections in the front end.